Abandoned & Little-Known Airfields:

 The runways at the Budd plant were not depicted at all on the 1983 or 1988 USGS topo maps.

-In the 1992 USGS aerial view, the factory was still standing,
+A 1992 USGS aerial view looking northeast showed the Budd factory was still standing,

 Several more recent buildings had been built at some point over the northern half of that runway.

-A circa 2000 aerial view of the site of the former Budd Factory Airfield, after the factory had been removed.
+A 2002 aerial view showed a golf course covering the site of Budd Factory Airfield,

-Not a trace remains of the former airplane factory or its airfield.
+with not a trace remaining of the airplane factory or its airfield.

 directly along the extended centerline of PNE's Runway 33.